 What was the first film you saw in London?

-What’s your most memorable West End premiere?
+What’s been your best West End premiere experience?

 ‘It was going to “Yentl” in Leicester Square in 1983.
 I’d been a big Barbra Streisand fan since I was a teenager and it was thrilling to see her walking past.
 I remember having a double-take moment when I met Princess Diana at the “LA Story” premiere.
 Had she seen “Withnail and I”?
 I don’t think so, but I know her sons did.’

 ‘I got to meet Adele and then Lena Dunham cast me in “Girls” because they were both “Spice World” fans’

 What’s been your most memorable place to shoot?